qureshinomaan/SplatSim/README.md

 ## A list of TODOs

-- [ ] Proper instructions for installation.
-Current instructions might not work.
+- [x] ~~Proper instructions for installation.
+Current instructions might not work.~~
+    - [x] Installation instructions should work now.
+- [ ] Add links to pretrain gaussian-splats and trajectories, so that people can run rendering script.
 - [ ] Clean up the gello folder and only keep files that are necessary.
 - [ ] Instructions to generate a trajectory and render it.
 - [ ] Clean up the splat folder for only keeping necessary files.